If you’ve got a shop, you need a sign.

 “I was driving cross-country with my family,” Jacob recalls, “and I knew we were about to pass the shop of a customer.”

-The shop was chasing customers away without even realizing it: a recent FedEx survey found that 60% of potential clients won’t go into a shop or store if it doesn’t have a sign.
-Think about it — would you wander into a random building that had no identifying marks?
+The shop was chasing customers away without even realizing it: a FedEx survey from 2012 found that 52% of potential clients aren’t inclined to enter a business if it doesn’t have a sign.
+Think about it—would you wander into a random building that had no identifying marks?
 Probably not.

 An Industry-Wide Problem